 Unvoiced stops feature a sharper top:

-Aspirated stops, like those we have in English at the beginning of a stressed syllable, have a small hook at the end of the top:
+Aspirated stops, like those we have in English at the beginning of a stressed syllable, have a "pick" top (like half a pickaxe):

 The entire alphabet is built up like this, so that the shape of each letter indicates its sound.

-The basic principle of Shwa, and one of its biggest advantages over the Roman alphabet, is that each sound has its own letter, and every letter corresponds to one and only one sound.
-For example, consider the English word thing, which is written in Shwa as
+The basic principle of Musa, and one of its biggest advantages over the Roman alphabet, is that each sound has its own letter, and every letter corresponds to one and only one sound.
+For example, consider the English word thing, which is written in Musa as

-You may also have noticed that Shwa th·s·sh share the same top, as do n·ng, and that several letters share the same bottoms.
-As you learn Shwa, you'll notice more and more of those patterns, and they make it much easier to learn.
+You may also have noticed that Musa th·s·sh share the same top, as do n·ng, and that several letters share the same bottoms.
+As you learn Musa, you'll notice more and more of those patterns, and they make it much easier to learn.

-The principle of one letter = one sound is especially helpful with English vowels, since there more than 20 of them, while the Roman alphabet offers only 5½ letters to write them with.
-So the short o's in lot long look are written with different Shwa letters, while the long vowels in lone lose are written with long marks.
+The principle of one letter = one sound is especially helpful with English vowels, since there are a lot of them, while the Roman alphabet offers only 6 letters to write them with.
+So the vowels in lot long look lone lose are all written with different Musa letters.

-For most languages, Shwa is a better script than the current one.
-Shwa is easier for children to learn, easier for adults to read and write, and easier for foreigners to pronounce, even if they don't speak the language.
+For most languages, Musa is a better script than the current one.
+Musa is easier for children to learn, easier for adults to read and write, and easier for foreigners to pronounce, even if they don't speak the language.
 How many Americans pronounce the x in México like the x in Texas, while Mexicans pronounce it as a raspy h like the j in hijo?

 Now that you get the idea, we offer you three choices for how to continue.